chanimaybruch/portfolio/Car Price Factors/README.md

 ## Business Goal
 Using data published on used car website, identify factors that influence the price of a car.

-## Dataset
+## Data
 vehicles_us.csv

 ## Skills
-data preprocessing, data slicing, exploratory data analysis
+data preprocessing, exploratory data analysis, pandas, numpy, matplotlib

-## Tools
-pandas, numpy, matplotlib

 ## Result